If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 This is the park’s most acclaimed hike, offering dazzling views of its namesake three granite torres (towers), which sit high up in the Cordillera Paine above the milky-blue Laguna Torres.

-This is an upwards slog from the beginning, with a four-hour climb (10 km) up through the narrow Valle Ascencio as the trail clings to the valley sides before crossing the Río Ascencio where Chileno campground and refugio is located.
+This is an upwards slog from the beginning, with a four-hour climb (10km, 6 miles) up through the narrow Valle Ascencio as the trail clings to the valley sides before crossing the Río Ascencio where Chileno campground and refugio is located.

-Here, the trail disappears into forests of lenga and coigue before emerging out into open rocky moraine, which becomes the size of boulders as you climb the final kilometre or so up to Mirador Las Torres and the ultimate in Patagonian viewpoints.
-All-in-all, it’s a 900-metre (3,000-ft) elevation gain.
+Here, the trail disappears into forests of lenga and coigue before emerging out into open rocky moraine, which becomes the size of boulders as you climb the final kilometer or so up to Mirador Las Torres and the ultimate in Patagonian viewpoints.
+All-in-all, it’s a 900-meter (3,000-ft) elevation gain.

 To finish the trek, head back on yourself and enjoy the trail – it’s all downhill after all!